mhassan1/redis-memory-server/README.md

 REDISMS_SYSTEM_BINARY=/usr/local/bin/redis-server # if you want to use an existing binary already on your system.
 ```

-### Options which can be set via package.json's `config` section
+### Options which can be set via `package.json`'s `config` section

-You can also use package.json's `config` section to configure installation process.
+You can also use `package.json`'s `config` section to configure the installation process.
+It will search up the hierarchy looking for `package.json` files and combine all configurations, where closer `package.json` files take precedence.
 Environment variables have higher priority than contents of package.json.

 ```json